Attack on Somali Islamist leader seen triggering power struggle

 MASTERY OF ISLAMIC DEBATE, POETRY

-Because he came from Somaliland in the north and ran a group with its power base in southern and central Somalia, Godane could claim to stand above local clan politics bedevilling Somalia, even Islamists who say they oppose such parochialism.
+Because he came from Somaliland in the north and ran a group with its powerbase in southern and central Somalia, Godane could claim to stand above local clan politics bedeviling Somalia, even Islamists who say they oppose such parochialism.

 Aynte called Godane a "shrewd politician" with a strong pragmatic streak, suggesting his focus on jihad abroad was driven as much by tactics as ideology.
 When fighting invading Ethiopians in 2006 under another Islamist government in which he served, Godane turned to nationalist rhetoric to rally support.